hatio/mosquitoSensing/docs/index.markdown

 ---

+    This is a *draft website.*
+    Content links at still waiting to be updated.

 This website houses outputs from the [Accelerating the adoption of wingbeat-based sensing to quantify mosquito species abundance in the tropics](./about) project.
 Insights generated from this project are summarized below with full details available in the **[Full project report]()**.

 <br>